 On the trail, every element of your bike needs to perform at its peak.
 Rim locks become particularly valuable when you’re navigating uneven, rocky, or muddy terrains.
 By keeping the tire bead firmly in place, the lock prevents tire slippage on the rim, which could otherwise cause a loss of traction or an awkward handling situation, especially at crucial moments such as when accelerating out of a deep rut or through a sandy berm.

-Benefits of Rim Locks
+Benefits of Rim Lock On A Dirt Bike

 The most obvious advantage of a rim lock is the security it provides to the tire’s bead.
 In situations where air pressure is deliberately reduced for better grip, like in sand or mud, the tire bead can spin on the rim if not properly secured.
 A rim lock ensures the bead remains fixed, critical in high-torque scenarios or emergency tire repair situations.